top of page

 Ramsay’s eye twitched.
 Roose continued.
 “I have no designs on Hornwood, and even if I did, House Stark’s hold on the north is ironclad.
 Now is not the time for defiance.”
 He drank from his goblet.
 “I had a long talk with Lord Stark before I returned north,” he said.
 “The westerlands are in utter disarray.
 Kevan Lannister is marshalling a motley legion to reclaim the Rock from the Sparrows.
 He will fail, I will see to that.
 Both King Renly and King Stannis have proffered House Stark grand favours in reward for their annihilation of the Lannisters, in which I played no small part.
 Lord Stark has no desire to leave Winterfell, so those gifts will be issued to his kin and loyal bannermen.”
 Roose took another drink.
 “I don’t want the little fields of the Hornwood.
 I want Casterly Rock.”

-Last Stand of Dragonstone
+Last Stand at Dragonstone

 After his defeat at King’s Landing, Stannis Baratheon returned to Dragonstone to plot his next move.
 With his forces heavily depleted, there was murmuring amongst his allies on abandoning this doomed cause for the greener pastures of Renly Baratheon, First of His Name, King on the Iron Throne.
 To shore up his support, Stannis and Hand of the King Alester Florent travelled to speak with House Velaryon and other sworn houses in the region.